dani3lng/projects-college/python-it211-dailyhours/README.md

 # Daily Hour Tracker Program

-> This project tells the user the amount of ingredients needed to bake x amount of cookies
+> This project tracks the amount of hours the user works per day and gives the sum result to the user